 When is Black Friday?

-This year, Black Friday will take place on Friday 29th November 2019.
+Next year, Black Friday will take place on Friday 27th November 2020.
 However, many shops tend to extend their discounts over the weekend to allow shoppers to find the right deal.
 The sale period culminates with Cyber Monday.
-Taking place on Monday 2nd December 2019, Cyber Monday encourages online shoppers to indulge in some last-minute deals.
+Taking place on Monday 30th November 2020, Cyber Monday encourages online shoppers to indulge in some last-minute deals.

 What’s Happening at Heal’s?

-Like many other retailers across the UK, Heal’s will be participating in Black Friday 2019.
+Like many other retailers across the UK, Heal’s participates in Black Friday every year.
 Offering a competitive discount across many items in its range, Heal’s also presents a unique in-store shopping experience.